ajay9634/Ajay-prefix/README_PRO.md

 To sync save data across containers/emulators:

 - ➡️ Make sure all use the same drive path — or copy manually if needed.
-- ➡️ Use `Backup and Restore Drive C Users and ProgramData` feature
+- ➡️ Use `Backup and Restore Tool` feature

 ---